Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Wait, Who Is Afroman?

-Joseph Edgar Foreman — better known as Afroman — is the Grammy-nominated rapper behind “Because I Got High,” the 2001 hit that became one of the most recognizable songs on the planet.
-The track was nominated for a Grammy for Best Rap Solo Performance.
-It's been in movies, TV shows, commercials, and basically every college dorm playlist for two decades.
+Joseph Edgar Foreman \u2014 Afroman \u2014 is the guy who made “Because I Got High” in 2001.
+Grammy-nominated.
+One of the most recognizable songs ever made.
+It's been in everything \u2014 movies, TV shows, commercials, every college dorm playlist for 20 years.

 Then the Adams County Sheriff's Office decided to raid his house.
 And the second chapter of Afroman's career began — one that makes the first chapter look like the opening act.